Konamiman/Z280TechnicalManual/5-Instruction_Set.md

 Return From Interrupt Long | RETIL
 Return From Nonmaskable Interrupt | RETN

+<a id="table-5-10-cpu-control-group"></a>
 _Table 5-10.
 CPU Control Group_

 ### 5.4.10 Extended Instruction Group

 The Z280 MPU architecture contains a powerful mechanism for extending the basic instruction set through the use of external co-processors called Extended Processing Units (EPUs).
 A group of 22 opcodes is dedicated for the implementation of extended instructions using this facility.
-The extended instructions (Table 5-11) are intended for use on a 16-bit data bus; thus, this facility is available only on the Z-BUS configuration of the Z280 MPU.
+The extended instructions ([Table 5-11](#table-5-11-extended-instructions)) are intended for use on a 16-bit data bus; thus, this facility is available only on the Z-BUS configuration of the Z280 MPU.

 There are four types of extended instructions in the Z280 MPU instruction set: EPU internal operations, data transfers from an EPU to memory, data transfers from memory to an EPU, and data transfers between an EPU and the CPU's accumulator.
 The extended instructions that access memory can use any of the six basic memory addressing modes (Indexed, Base Index, PC Relative, SP Relative, Indirect Register, and Direct Address).
 Transfers between the EPU and CPU accumulator are useful when the program must branch based on conditions generated by an EPU operation.